This Caramel Sauce Recipe is rich, creamy, buttery, sweet and 1,000X better than any store bought caramel sauce!

 - ½ cup evaporated milk plus more as needed depending on desired consistency

 - 1 tablespoon vanilla extract

-- Add butter, brown sugar, water, and salt to medium saucepan and heat over medium-low heat, stirring until butter melts.
+- Add butter, brown sugar, water, corn syrup and salt to medium saucepan and heat over medium-low heat, stirring until butter melts.

-- Bring to a boil then reduce to a vigorous simmer, whisking constantly until thickened, approximately 5-7 minutes.
+- Bring to a boil then reduce to a vigorous simmer, whisking CONSTANTLY until thickened, approximately 5-7 minutes.
 It will become very thick and frothy, but keep stirring, reducing the heat as needed as it thickens so it doesn't burn.
-If the caramel sauce still looks thin after you remove it from the heat, then return to a simmer.)
+If the caramel sauce still looks thin after you remove it from the heat and the bubbles subside, then return to a simmer.

-- Remove from heat and stir in ½ cup evaporated milk (it will bubble a lot) and vanilla.
+- Remove from heat and carefully stir in ½ cup evaporated milk (it will bubble a lot) and vanilla.
 Add additional evaporated milk to reach desired consistency, keeping in mind it will thicken as it cools.

 - Consistency: the type of pan, size of pan, and level of simmer all affect the caramel consistency, consequently, the end result will not be the same for everyone.
 To that end, I suggest starting with ½ cup evaporated milk and if you would still like thinner caramel, then you can stir in additional evaporated milk.